next-multilingual/next-multilingual/README.md

 - Automatically generate canonical and alternate links optimized for SEO.
 - Modular localized string configuration support that works just like CSS (no more files containing shared strings).

+## Before we start 💎

+`next-multilingual` has put a lot of effort to add [JSDoc](https://jsdoc.app/) to all its APIs.
+Please check directly in your IDE if you are unsure how to use certain APIs provided in our examples.

+Also, having an opinion on "best practices" is not an easy task.
+This is why we documented our design decisions in a special document that can be consulted [here](./docs/design-decisions.md).
+If you feel that some of our APIs don't offer what you would expect, make sure to take a peek at this document before opening an issue.

 ## Getting Started 💨

 For those who prefer to jump right into the action, look in the [`example`](./example) directory for an end-to-end implementation of `next-multilingual`.
 For the rest, the section below will provide a complete configuration guide in 3 simple steps.